Christian Schroeder de Witt

 Supervision

-• Linas Nasvytis (MSc Statistics student, now Research Fellow at Harvard University (Psychology and ML))
+• Linas Nasvytis (MSc Statistics student, formerly a Research Fellow at Harvard University (Psychology and ML) and now a Ph.D. student at Stanford)

-• Yat Long Lo (MSc Computer Science student - winner of Tony Hoare Prize for best MSc Thesis in Computer Science, now Dyson Robot Learning Lab)
+• Yat Long Lo (MSc Computer Science student - winner of Tony Hoare Prize for best MSc Thesis in Computer Science, formerly Dyson Robot Learning Lab now Amazon AGI)

 • Khaulat Abdulhakeem (mentee, now MS Education Data Science at Stanford University)

-• Eshaan Agrawal (mentee and collaborator, now ORISE Fellow at the Department of Energy)
+• Eshaan Agrawal (mentee and collaborator, formerly ORISE Fellow at the Department of Energy and now at McKinsey)

 Interests